czoido/imgui-opencv/README.md

 5. `conan install ..`
 6. `conan build ..`
 7. `./bin/imgui-opencv`
+8. You can use a custom url to load your image
-8. Click 'Open' to open the image
+9. Click 'Open' to open the image
-9. Apply a threshold with the slider
+10. Apply a threshold with the slider